 - It’s made in Europe (Sweden) from the highest quality medical grade silicone and by a trusted name in women’s health (Intimima).

 - The Lily Menstrual Cup is the only collapsible cup and perfect for when space is at a premium such as in a small purse or when backpacking.
+You can basically bring it anywhere with you as it fits into any sort of bag or jacket.

 - The cup is extremely soft silicone, which can make insertion more difficult than with something like the very stiff Diva Cup.
 It doesn’t just pop into place and it can also collapse when trying to insert it.